hashbangcode/vlad-docs/usage/variables.md

 ## Git config user credentials

-Leave these variales empty to skip this step.
+Leave these variables empty to skip this step.

 __git_user_name__